 Timing: Scalability vs Product-Market Fit

 Scaling a startup is an exciting milestone, but rushing into growth without securing product-market fit can lead to costly mistakes.
-Startup scalability depends on a solid foundation of customer demand and operational readiness, making it essential to prioritize product-market fit before scaling efforts begin.
+Startup scalability depends on achieving product-market fit before pursuing rapid growth, making it essential to prioritize product-market fit before scaling efforts begin.

 Why Product-Market Fit Comes First